The Generalized Second Law implies a Quantum Singularity Theorem: Generalized Thermodynamics Theorems

 \subsection{Monotonicity Properties of the Generalized Entropy}

-Suppose we have a region of spacetime $R$ which is well described by semiclassical gravity. ``Semiclassical'' is a term with multiple meanings \cite{10proofs}, but I will take it to mean that the spacetime can be described by by a quantum field theory on some background spacetime, with small gravitational corrections which can be controlled by an expansion in $\hbar G / \lambda^2$, where $\lambda$ is the length scale of the quantum fields.
-For simplicity we will hold $G$ and $\lambda$ fixed, and write the terms of the expansion with respect to $\hbar$.\footnote{The proof given below does not apply to the semiclassical approximation with a large number $N$ of particle species, in which $N\hbar$ is held fixed as $\hbar \to 0$.}
+Suppose we have a region of spacetime $R$ which is well described by semiclassical gravity. ``Semiclassical'' is a term with multiple meanings \cite{10proofs}, but I will take it to mean the following:

+\textbf{Semiclassical Expansion:} A region R will be said to be semiclassical if its physics can be accurately described by a finite number of terms in an expansion controlled by $\hbar G / \lambda^2$, where $\lambda$ is the length scale of whatever quantum fields are relevant to the problem.
+This is a bootstrapping procedure in which we start with (i) a fixed classical background metric, (ii) quantize matter fields and/or linearized gravitons on this background, (iii) allow these fields to infinitesimally perturb the background due to nonlinear gravitational effects, (iv) allow that perturbation to the background to affect the matter fields again, etc. For simplicity we will hold $G$ and $\lambda$ fixed, and write the terms of the expansion with respect to $\hbar$.\footnote{This is distinct from the semiclassical approximation involving a large number $N$ of species, in which $N\hbar$ is held fixed as one takes the $\hbar \to 0$ limit, which will be discussed in section \ref{quantgeo}.}

-I will assume that in any semiclassical region, the outside entropy term $S_{out}$ can be given some regulator which cuts off the entanglement entropy at distance scales less than some $\epsilon$, much smaller than the length scale $\lambda$ of the quantum fields (so as to capture all the convergent physics) yet larger than $L_\mathrm{Planck}$ so as to avoid the quantum gravity regime.
-After renormalizing the coupling constants to the distance scale $\epsilon$, the horizon entropy will be assumed to take the form
+For most purposes involving gravitational thermodynamics, it is sufficient to stop at step (iii), that step being needed only to calculate changes in the Bekenstein-Hawking entropy (which has an $\hbar^{-1}$ in the denominator).

+We assume (without proof) that this procedure can be made well-defined using perturbative quantization of gravitons, which despite its nonrenormalizability should be valid as an effective field theory when treated using an ultraviolet cutoff much less than the Planck scale \cite{burgess}.
+We assume that at finite orders in $\hbar$, this can be treated as if it were an ordinary quantum field theory with unitary evolution between Cauchy surfaces.
+When $\hbar$ is infinitesimal the gauge symmetries of the graviton correspond to \emph{infinitesimal} diffeomorphisms.
+This indicates that any observable $O$ of order $\hbar^n$ can be localized on the background spacetime up to terms which are higher order in $\hbar$.

+In this semiclassical context, the generalized entropy will be assumed to take the following form:

+\textbf{Generalized Entropy:} The generalized entropy of any codimension 2 surface will be assumed to take the form

-where $G(\epsilon) > 0$ is the value of Newton's constant at the renormalization scale, and the correction $Q$ to the Bekenstein-Hawking entropy is assumed to be subleading in $\hbar$ (or some other small parameter such as string length).
+where $A$ is the expectation value of its area and $S_\mathrm{out}$ is the von Neumann entropy of the region spatially exterior to it, $G > 0$ is the value of Newton's constant at the renormalization scale, and the correction $Q$ to the Bekenstein-Hawking entropy is assumed to be subleading in $\hbar$ (or some other small parameter such as string length).
 This is natural if $Q$ comes from radiative corrections, as described in section \ref{GSL}.